adyeths/u2o/README-orefs.md

 I could have resolved this problem in several ways.

-1. I could ask for the SWORD libs to be included in the packages.
-(Not likely to happen.)
+1. I could ask for the python bindings to the SWORD libs to be included in the packages. (_Not likely to happen._)
-2. I could try to compile the SWORD lib and it's dependents myself.
-(Not likely to be successful.)
+2. I could try to compile the SWORD libs and it's dependents myself. (_Not likely to be successful._)
 3. I could implement my own cross reference parsing.

 I chose 3.
 It gave me something to do when I had nothing else more pressing that demanded my attention.
 It allowed me to potentially eliminate a dependency in the process.